-5-27-2022 - FY 2022 Updates Per BIL Funding: Charts were modified to reflect the change in the cost share to 95% from FMCSA and 5% from WVPSC.
+Update - 5-27-2022 - FY 2022 Updates Per BIL Funding: Charts were modified to reflect the change in the cost share to 95% from FMCSA and 5% from WVPSC.

-FY2022 Updates Per BIL Funding: Lease Costs of Enforcement Vehicles was increased from \$60,000 to \$250,000.
-The purpose of this increase is to align more closely with actual spending of enforcement vehicles used during the inspection process and to enable us to obtain approximately 20 new vehicles.
-These new vehicles will include crew cab trucks and Ford Explorers.
-Obtaining these types of vehicles will enable us to remove more car type vehicles from our fleet.
+Update - 5-27-2022 - Lease Costs of Enforcement Vehicles was increased from \$60,000 to \$250,000.
+The purpose of this increase will enable us to obtain approximately 20 new vehicles that will include crew cab trucks and Ford Explorers to be used during the inspection process.
+Obtaining these vehicles will enable us to removing more car type vehicles from our fleet.
 These new crew cab trucks and Explorers will replace 20 older vehicles from our fleet.
-The crew cab trucks and Ford Explorers are much more effecient and safer for officers performing roadside inspections.
+The trucks and Explorers are much more effecient and safer for officers performing roadside inspections.
 An average of \$4,807.69 will be spent on each of the 52 vehicles once the crew cab trucks are obtained.